icearla16-hub/bcog-final_project/README.md

 ## Function Descriptions
 Functions will cover three major domains: making the Tkinter display, controlling the Turtle within the Tkinter window, and handling files with questions, answer options, and user data.
 Each of these domains will likely have their own folder within the project directory for modularity.

-- `demo.py`
-- `survey.py`
-  -
-- trtle.py
-- instructions.txt
+- `survey.py` - reading in the file for the questions, asking the questions, and saving the input from the user
-- questions.txt
+- `trtle.py` -
-- counting.py
+- `instructions.txt` -
+- `questions.txt` - List of questions
+- `counting.py` - counts the amount of

 ### 1. Making the Tkinter display
 > NOTE: Lab 7 may be a helpful reference